Desserts

 Instructions

-- In a clean bowl, beat the egg whites until soft peaks form.
+• Using an electric mixer, beat the egg whites on medium speed until soft peaks form.

-- Spoon or pipe the meringue onto the prepared baking sheet.
+• Using a piping bag, pipe small mounds onto the prepared baking sheet.

-- Turn off the oven and let meringues cool completely.
+• Turn off the oven and let the meringues cool inside with the door ajar.